KobAmoah/Algorithmic-Short-Selling/README.md

  atr = average true range, and s = scaling factor

+ # Altering the Definition of the Moving Average Price

+ Rather than using the raw prices, prices are rebased/ expressed relative to the benchmark for the strategy to be viable.
+Rebasing is defined in the following way, (current stock price/current benchmark value) * first value of benchmark in its price series.

+ # What does this exactly mean?

+ Suppose the data starts on January 4, 2008 and today's date is December 13, 2011, the relative price series is given by (stock price on 12/13/2011 / benchmark value on 12/13/2011) * benchmark value on 01/04/2011.

+ # Implemented form of strategy
+           RMA = Relative Moving Average
+ - You enter when today's price exceeds the   RMA price + s * atr
+ - You exit when today's price goes below the RMA price - s * stdev
+ - Else you maintain your prior position

           How is the code organized?
  # Code Organization & Functions